drkumarnandan/pLM4CPPs/README.md

 # pLM4CPPs

 pLM4CPPs predicts cell-penetrating peptides (CPPs) using deep learning and protein language models.
 It integrates CNNs for feature extraction, achieving high accuracy and reliability.
-The implementation is based on Kumar et al., 2024 (Submitted).
+The implementation is based on Kumar et al., J. Chem.
+Inf.
+Model.
+2024 (Submitted).

 ## Overview
-This repository contains pre-trained models, datasets, and Jupyter notebooks for predicting CPPs.
-It provides tools for embedding generation, model training, and evaluation.
+This repository includes pre-trained models, datasets, and Jupyter notebooks for predicting Cell Penetrating Peptides (CPPs).
+It provides resources for embedding generation, model training, evaluation, and protocols for predicting the activity of new peptides using pLM4CPPs models.

+## Features
+Pre-trained models for CPP prediction
+Datasets for training and evaluation
+Jupyter notebooks for replicating experiments and model training Tools for embedding generation
+Protocols for predicting the activity of new peptides

+## Web Server
+You can access the pLM4CPPs web server to predict CPP activity at: pLM4CPPs Web Server

+## Usage
+Embedding Generation: Utilize the provided scripts to generate embeddings for your peptide sequences.
+Model Training: Use the Jupyter notebooks to train the models with your datasets.
+Evaluation: Evaluate the performance of the models using the provided datasets and protocols.
+Prediction: Follow the protocols to predict the activity of new peptides using the pre-trained pLM4CPPs models.

 ## Directory Structure
 - **`dataset/`**: Contains datasets for training and evaluation.